-The need to have an Emergency and Rescue plan when working at height is a legal requirement under UK legislation.
-It is also considered good practice by IPAF and other organisations for all regions as an effective method of managing risks when working at height.
+Having an emergency and rescue plan is considered good practice by IPAF and other organisations for all regions as an effective method of managing risks when working at height.

 The time taken to rescue someone who has become trapped and crushed can make a very significant difference to the injuries sustained.